TTanisha/FamilyHub/docs/project_release.md

 - **NextUI**  [link](https://nextjs.org/docs/getting-started)

     It's a React-based UI framework that provides pre-built UI components and an easy-to-use API to help build modern web applications.
-We choose it because it has straighforward documentation.
+We choose it because it has straight forward documentation.

 #### **Back End**